halflings/autonomee/README.md

-# Autonomee
+# autonomee

 ![Screenshot of the app's UI](img/screenshot.png)

-A Python front-end for robot localization (and other uses) using SVG for maps' representation and Qt for the UI.
+A client/server for robot localization (using a 'particle filter') and distant control.

 You can also check the robot's arduino sketch, __arduino.ino__.